Proposed Special Housing Areas

-Public feedback was sought on six Special Housing Areas (SHAs) proposals in November 2017.
+Public feedback was sought on six Special Housing Areas (SHAs) proposals in November 2017 and January 2018.

 Full details of the proposals are available by clicking on the links below: